List of Tohoku Initiatives

 Earth Rooters|任意ボランティア団体

-Based in: Shizuoka
+Based in: Hamamatsu

 Eco Village Kuzumaki, Iwate Prefecture

-Renewable Energy, Local Government
+Renewable Energy, Governmental/Quasi-Governmental

-This Tohoku town is one of the leading pioneers of renewable energy generation in Japan and one of the few municipalities that achieved energy self-sufficiency. (日本語 only)
+This Tohoku town is one of the leading pioneers of renewable energy generation in Japan and one of the still few municipalities that achieved energy self-sufficiency. (日本語 only)

 Based in: Kuzumaki, Iwate